bblsh/kagu/README.md

 cargo run --bin kagu-server -- -p port -c cert_dir
 ```

 The server will listen for QUIC connections on port `port` and encrypt the connection using the certificate provided in `cert_dir` (must be a full path).
+The provided certificates should not be used in production.

 The `--ipv6` argument may be provided to serve over IPv6.